HaraldBregu/Design_Patterns_With_Swift/README.md

 # Design Patterns in Swift
 ========================================

 Hello and Welcome!
-The goal of this repository is to provide examples for each of the [23 Gang of Four design patterns](https://en.wikipedia.org/wiki/Design_Patterns) with real life problems

-Please see [Getting Started](#getting-started) for more information on how to run the examples.
+The goal of this repository is to provide examples for each of the [23 Gang of Four design patterns](https://en.wikipedia.org/wiki/Design_Patterns) with real life problems.

 ## Table of Contents